Services Websites Apps AI Automation Data & Dashboards Consulting Ventures About Contact Book a call

 $300–$1K / mo

 Apple pushes a new iOS.
 Your payment provider changes something.
 You want a small tweak.
-I handle it before you notice.
+We handle it before you notice.
 Apps need more upkeep than websites — plan for it.

 How an app project actually goes.

 No slides.
 No 40-page contracts.
-A call, then good work, then a launch where I don't disappear after submission.
+A call, then good work, then a launch where we don't disappear after submission.

 01